 If you’re exhausted from exploring all the Easter festivities, you can treat your feet to a fish pedicure.
 They’re banned in a handful of US states due to safety concerns, but they’re growing in popularity across Europe and Asia.

-- If you’re visiting on Easter weekend or during other festivities when street vendors are set up in Old Town Square, it’s a good idea to bring some local currency – the Czech koruna (also called the Czech crown or written as CZK).
+- If you’re visiting on Easter weekend or during other festivities when street vendors are set up in Old Town Square, it’s a good idea to bring some local currency – Czech korunas, also called Czech crowns or written as CZK.
 If you don’t have it, some booths accept euros and will give change in korunas.